g7morris/ansible-laptops/README.md

 This repository automates the installation and configuration of software on both macOS Sonoma and Ubuntu Linux laptops.
 Utilizing a combination of bash scripts and Ansible playbooks ensures that one's development environment is consistently configured across different operating systems.

+All syntax, formatting etc is critiqued by the following in a Github Actions workflow:
+* [ansible-lint](https://github.com/ansible/ansible-lint) - checks playbooks for practices and behavior that could potentially be improved
+* [yamllint](https://github.com/adrienverge/yamllint) - A linter for YAML files.

 ## How to Use This Repository

 ### 1. Clone the Repository